Perspective | Designers made New York fashion week happen. Sort of.

 Despite limitations and hurdles, designers are determined to celebrate creativity.
 Some debuted collections online with still photographs or with artsy films accompanied by soundtracks of poetry and earnest music.
 Tom Ford offered pictures of glamorous caftans and high-class track pants.
 Imitation of Christ returned after a hiatus with a jaunty film of skateboarders wearing upcycled designs.
 There were straightforward runway shows, like that from Frederick Anderson, streamed from empty studios and Maria Cornejo’s pragmatic wizardry shown against the bricks and stones of the city.
 While Peter Do showed his collection weeks ago in one-on-one Zoom appointments, where he explained how his sophisticated but easy sportswear is a reflection of his workplace philosophy.

 “You always hear like, you know, you have to, like, almost die or stress out and kill yourself to get good work,” Do says.
 “I really believe that you should be treated with kindness and respect, you know.
 And you should be at a place where you can be yourself and simply creative.
-And I think that’s when people do to the best work.”
+And I think that’s when people do the best work.”

 For spring 2021, designers recognize that consumers are now accustomed to comfort in their daily work attire.
 Yet no one has given up on style, on the pleasures of dressing up.
 This is not the sweatpants season.